A white logo on a black background featuring a leaf, with the text 'nature on silk' underneath.

 Because nature is magic.

-Something magical happened for me last year – my dear friend and creative partner in retreats, Tanya Val, (click through to Tanya's website because it is shockingly gorgeous and inspiring) unlocked something special and sacred in my creative practice.
+Something magical happened for me last year when my dear friend and creative partner in retreats Tanya Val unlocked something special and sacred in my creative practice.
 How often does that happen after art school??
-Pretty rarely so I always feel like I've accessed a gift when it does.
+Pretty rarely, so I always feel like I've accessed a GIFT when it does.

 Tanya taught me about organic pigment.
 Yes, I had read and watched and seen the organic dying and ink making process for yearssss, but there's something clarifying about getting that lightbulb moment and watching the magic pour from your own two hands.
 It sinks in and becomes something you now get to hold and cherish.